galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 parameters.put("DATAIN", accountNumber+",20-24-09,"+openingBalance);
 ```

-The following code enables Selenium WebDrivers to use a web browser to interact with and submit a form inside the provisioned weplication:
+The following code enables Selenium WebDrivers to use a web browser to interact with and submit a form inside the provisioned application:

 ```java
 IWebPage page = completeWebFormAndSubmit(accountNumber, creditAmount.toString());